CLAIRE SANDMAN MALCOMB

 About Claire

 In addition to her research, Claire is also passionate about teaching and mentoring.
-As a Ph.D. student, she created and teaches the first core undergraduate course related to diversity, equity, and inclusion for the ILR School.
+As a Ph.D. student, she developed and taught the first core undergraduate course on diversity, equity, and inclusion for the ILR School.
 She also established a new undergraduate research program in collaboration with the WIDE Center at the ILR School, creating opportunities for undergraduate students to get involved in diversity research.